1. basic issues

 companies with highly automated factories, even when these companies have only few employees.

 Co-determination in accordance with financial minimums also makes sense for foundations. - Lobbying: The interests behind the lobbying of a company become wider, and so more balanced.
-(Also: In the future we probably must distinguish between general business associations and business associations representing only shareholders.)
+In the future, business associations that lobby could be divided into general business associations, and those business associations that represent only shareholders.

 - High-tech companies: When in such a company there are many employees,